Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Introduction

 \section{Introduction}

 Accurate ion-range determination is a key aspect in modern proton-therapy treatments~\cite{Knopf:13}.
 This technique allows one to target very precisely the tumor area thanks to the large energy deposition at the end of the proton track (Bragg peak).
-As a consequence, hadron therapy minimizes damage in neighbouring tissues, thereby reducing also long term secondary effects.
+As a consequence, proton-therapy minimizes damage in neighbouring tissues, thereby reducing also long term secondary effects for such treatments.
 Hence, it is particularly well-suited for many pediatric cases and tumors close to sensitive organs~\cite{Knopf:13}.
 However, the full potential of proton therapy is still hindered by the lack of high-accuracy real-time range verification, which would enable to use particle beams as a precise and non-invasive scalpel.
-This could extend the applicability of proton therapy also to diseases such as ventricular tachycardia and many other cardiovascular disorders~\cite{Durante:2016,Durante:2017,Durante:2019}, thereby enlarging the number of patients benefiting from therapeutic high-energy beams.
+This could extend the applicability of proton therapy also to diseases such as ventricular tachycardia and many other cardiovascular disorders~\cite{Durante:2016,Durante:2017,Durante:2019}, thereby enlarging the number of patients benefiting from therapeutic high-energy ion beams.

-As the incident proton beam slows down and stops inside the patient tissue, nuclear reactions take place all along the projectile path producing quasi-instantaneously (prompt) emission of secondary radiation~\cite{Krimmer:18}.
-This radiation, mainly $\gamma$-rays with energies spanning up to 5-6 MeV, are especially well suited to monitor the range of the ion beam.
-Prompt-Gamma (PG) monitoring has the advantage of the high spatial correlation with the primary ion range~\cite{Krimmer:18}.
-From a practical point of view, a major challenging aspect for real-time PG monitoring is the small signal-to-background ratio, which is commonly constrained by the limited efficiency of the detection apparatus, by the contaminant radiation arising from proton-beam interactions along different parts of the accelerator gantry, as well as by neutron contaminant reactions in the measuring instruments and in different parts of the surrounding area~\cite{Knopf:13,Verburg:2014}.
+As the incident proton beam slows down and stops inside the patient tissues, nuclear reactions take place all along the projectile path producing quasi-instantaneously (prompt) emission of secondary radiation, mainly $\gamma$-rays with energies spanning up to 5-6~MeV~\cite{Krimmer:18}.
+Thus, from the physics point of view, this radiation is especially well suited to monitor the range of the ion beam because of the high spatial and prompt temporal correlation with the primary proton range.
+On the other hand, from an experimental standpoint, a major challenging aspect for real-time prompt-gamma imaging (PGI) is the small signal-to-background ratio in the clinical environments.
+The latter is commonly constrained by the low efficiency of the radiation detectors at high $\gamma$-ray energies~\cite{Smeets:2012,Perali:2014,Polf:2015,Munoz:2021}, by the limited detector performance at high counting rates~\cite{Knopf:13} and by the contaminant radiation arising from proton-beam interactions along different parts of the accelerator gantry~\cite{Ortega:2015}, which includes also a dominant contribution from neutrons~\cite{Knopf:13,Min:06,Testa:08,Verburg:2014}.